MASLAB/software-how-to/README.md

 raven_board = Raven()
 ```

-> [!IMPORTANT]
-> Since these library is communicating with a hardware, no two instances may run at the same time. **DO NOT** have two different ROS2 nodes trying to use Raven.
-Instead, have a node subscribing to some Raven control messages and have other nodes publish messages for controlling.

-The library is available at https://github.com/MASLAB/maslab-lib.

 # DC Motors
 DC motors may come with encoders to estimate how many rotation has the motor rotated.
 To increase the resolution of the encoder, the encoder spins with some gear ratio with respect to the motor, which also has another gear ratio.
 For example, the provided motor is a 10:1 motor with an encoder that does 11 counts per revolution (also called pulse per revolution).
 This means the encoder will count 10 * 11 = 110 counts per motor rotation.